Running automated tests

 Specifying the test target

-In App settings > Test, you will see the Flutter test target and Flutter drive target fields displayed if the respective tests are detected.
+In App settings > Tests > Integration and unit tests, you will see the Flutter test target and Flutter drive target fields displayed if the respective tests are detected.
 You can specify the exact target to run a specific test.

 Running Flutter Driver tests